austinhappel/sublime-csslint/README.md

 Takes the power of [csslint.net](http://csslint.net) and puts it into Sublime Text.
 Instead of copying and pasting your CSS into the [csslint.net](http://csslint.net) static analysis tool, all you have to do is hit `ctrl + alt + c` and any warnings are displayed in your console.
 You can also click on those warnings in the console, and the specific line will be highlighted in your code.

+You can also lint multiple files at a time by selecting them in the sidebar and selecing `CSSLint Selection`.
+A new document will open and display the lint data, sorted by filename.

 ## Installation